Turkey seeks to strengthen Africa relations with 'benevolence' | DW | 04.02.2021

 "In 2004-2005, Erdogan's AKP government wanted to create a new Turkey role in the international context.
 They wanted to feed the image of Turkey as an emerging power, " Federico Donelli, a scholar at the University of Genoa specializing in Turkey's Africa policy, told DW.

-Turkey’s claim on being the voice of the oppressed peoples — and President Erdogan's 'The world is bigger than five" motto' — which is based on the argument that the UN Security Council permanent membership system is deficient, has become a core pillar of Turkish foreign policy in the recent years.
+Turkey’s claim of being the voice of oppressed peoples — and President Erdogan's 'the world is bigger than five' motto, which is based on the argument that the UN Security Council's permanent membership system is deficient — has become a core pillar of Turkish foreign policy in recent years.

-Turkey has situated itself as a power that speaks up for "forgotten groups around the world," Elif Comoglu Ulgen, Turkish ambassador to South Africa, said.
+Turkey has situated itself as a power that claims to speak up for "forgotten groups around the world," Elif Comoglu Ulgen, Turkish ambassador to South Africa, said.
 "Turkey's attitude in global politics, particularly at the UN, the speeches of the Turkish President at the UN, where he fearlessly talks in favor of the oppressed, make the Turkish leadership a looked-up-on leadership," Ulgen told DW.

 Ankara has presented itself as the benevolent, brotherly alternative to the European powers who once colonized the continent.
 "Turkey has some benefit from its past.
 There's no colonial past in Turkey's history," Donelli said.
 "Even though the Ottoman Empire had many relations and contacts in Africa, we cannot consider that period as a colonial period.
 On the other hand, all Western countries have colonial pasts, all of them have this kind of label."